-Common side effects (may affect up to 1 in 10 people)
+Common: may affect up to 1 in 10 people

-- Headache - Effects on your stomach or gut: diarrhoea, stomach pain, constipation, wind (flatulence) - Feeling sick (nausea) or being sick (vomiting) - Benign polyps in the stomach.
+- Headache. - Effects on your stomach or gut: diarrhoea, stomach pain, constipation, wind (flatulence). - Feeling sick (nausea) or being sick (vomiting). - Benign polyps in the stomach

-Uncommon side effects (may affect up to 1 in 100 people)
+Uncommon: may affect up to 1 in 100 people

-- Swelling of the feet and ankles - Disturbed sleep (insomnia) - Dizziness, tingling feelings such as "pins and needles", feeling sleepy - Spinning feeling (vertigo) - Changes in blood tests that check how the liver is working - Skin rash, lumpy rash (hives) and itchy skin - Generally feeling unwell and lacking energy - Fracture in the hip, wrist or spine.
+- Swelling of the feet and ankles. - Disturbed sleep (insomnia). - Dizziness, tingling feelings such as "pins and needles", feeling sleepy. - Spinning feeling (vertigo). - Changes in blood tests that check how the liver is working. - Skin rash, lumpy rash (hives) and itchy skin. - Generally feeling unwell and lacking energy. - Fracture of the hip, wrist or spine (see section 2)

-Rare side effects (may affect up to 1 in 1,000 people)
+Rare: may affect up to 1 in 1,000 people

 - Blood problems such as a reduced number of white cells or platelets.
-This can cause weakness, bruising or make infections more likely.

-- Allergic reactions, sometimes very severe, including swelling of the lips, tongue and throat, fever, wheezing

-- Low levels of sodium in the blood.
-This may cause weakness, being sick (vomiting) and cramps.

-- Feeling agitated, confused or depressed

-- Taste changes

-- Eyesight problems such as blurred vision

-- Suddenly feeling wheezy or short of breath (bronchospasm)

-- Dry mouth

-- An inflammation of the inside of the mouth

-- An infection called "thrush" which can affect the gut and is caused by a fungus - Liver problems, including jaundice which can cause yellow skin, dark urine, and tiredness - Hair loss (alopecia) - Skin rash on exposure to sunshine - Joint pains (arthralgia) or muscle pains (myalgia) - Severe kidney problems (interstitial nephritis) - Increased sweating.
+This can cause weakness, bruising or make infections more likely. - Low levels of sodium in the blood.
+This may cause weakness, being sick (vomiting) and cramps. - Feeling agitated, confused or depressed. - Taste changes - Eyesight problems such as blurred vision. - Suddenly feeling wheezy or short of breath (bronchospasm). - Dry mouth - An inflammation of the inside of the mouth. - An infection called "thrush" which can affect the gut and is caused by a fungus. - Hair loss (alopecia) - Skin rash on exposure to sunshine. - Joint pains (arthralgia) or muscle pains (myalgia). - Severe kidney problems (interstitial nephritis). - Increased sweating

-Very rare side effects (may affect up to 1 in 10,000 people)
+Very rare: may affect up to 1 in 10,000 people

-- Changes in blood count including agranulocytosis (lack of white blood cells) - Aggression - Seeing, feeling or hearing things that are not there (hallucinations) - Severe liver problems leading to liver failure and inflammation of the brain - Sudden onset of a severe rash or blistering or peeling skin.
-This may be associated with a high fever and joint pains (Erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis) - Muscle weakness - Enlarged breasts in men.
+- Changes in blood count including agranulocytosis (lack of white blood cells) - Aggression - Seeing, feeling or hearing things that are not there (hallucinations). - Severe liver problems leading to liver failure and inflammation of the brain. - Muscle weakness - Enlarged breasts in men